dinhanhthi/dinhanhthi.com/_posts/mooc/2020-09-14-deeplearning-ai-tensorflow-course-3.md

 {:.noindent}
 - **Word embeddings** = the idea in which words and associated words are _clustered as vectors_ in a multi-dimensional space.
 That allows words with similar meaning to have a similar representation.
 - The meaning of the words can come from labeling of the dataset.
-  - Ex: "dull" and "boring" show up a lot in negative reviews => they have similar sentiments => they are close to each other in the sentence => thus their vector will be similar => NN train + learn these vectors + associating them with the labels to come up with what's called in embedding.
+  - _Example_: "dull" and "boring" show up a lot in negative reviews => they have similar sentiments => they are close to each other in the sentence => thus their vector will be similar => NN train + learn these vectors + associating them with the labels to come up with what's called in embedding.
+- The purpose of _embedding dimension_ is the number of dimensions for the vector representing the word encoding.

 ``` python
 import tensorflow as tf